Fleece seems like the perfect option.

 Additionally, I love that when my chinchilla’s water bottle drips after use, it doesn’t penetrate the tray liner either.

-Save Yourself Money on Chinchilla Bedding in The Long Run and Order Fleece Instead
+Fleece Liners Save Money On Chinchilla Bedding In The Long Run

-One of the key benefits of using fleece in your chinchilla’s cage as a liner is the fact that you are going to save a lot of money in the long run.
+One of the key benefits of using fleece in your chinchilla’s cage as a liner is a fact that you are going to save a lot of money in the long run.

 Chinchilla bedding outside of chinchilla food is going to be the item you are required to purchase the most frequently.
 Unless you use fleece, that is.

 Paying upfront for a few sets of liners that can be washed puts an end to the need to purchase chinchilla bedding.

 The only time you will need to purchase chinchilla bedding would perhaps be for a travel cage or if you are actively potty training your chinchilla to urinate inside of a litter tray like the image below.

 The fact that I know it’s better on your chinchillas’ small bones in their feet, it’s more comfortable, easier to clean, and saves me money made the decision to purchase fleece liners for my chinchilla cage a no brainer at the end of the day.